kurator-org/kurator-validation/README.md

 This workflow definition combines three actors (of types `CsvFileReader`, `WoRMSNameCurator`, and `CsvFileWriter`) into a single data processing pipeline.
 More information about how **Kurator-Akka** workflows are specified is provided in the [Kurator-Akka README](https://github.com/kurator-org/kurator-akka/blob/master/README.md).

-To run this workflow at the command prompt one must first do two things:
+To run this workflow at the command prompt one must first do three things:

 1. Set up the Kurator-Akka runtime environment as described in [Setting up Kurator-Akka](https://github.com/kurator-org/kurator-akka#setting-up-kurator-akka) such that the `ka` command invokes the **Kurator-Akka** system.

+2. Follow the instructions for [Developing new python actors](https://github.com/kurator-org/kurator-akka#developing-new-python-actors).
+Make sure that the `KURATOR_LOCAL_PYTHON_LIB` environment variable refers to the Lib subdirectory of a local Jython installation, e.g.:

+        export KURATOR_LOCAL_PYTHON_LIB=$HOME/jython2.7.0/Lib/

-2. Set the environment variable `KURATOR_LOCAL_PACKAGES` to refer to the directory containing the root of the `org.kurator.validation` python package.
+3. Set the environment variable `KURATOR_LOCAL_PACKAGES` to refer to the directory containing the root of the `org.kurator.validation` python package.
 For example,

-        export KURATOR_LOCAL_PACKAGES="/Users/myhomedir/kurator-validation/src/main/python"
+        export KURATOR_LOCAL_PACKAGES=/Users/myhomedir/kurator-validation/src/main/python

 Now the workflow can be run using the `ka` command, e.g. taking as input the `WoRMS_name_validation_input.csv` file that is in the same directory as the workflow definition file: